-- Data Exchange: Signifies a bidirectional functional interface between systems where data is exchanged between systems.
-Two-way / Query: Signifies an interface with a request transaction which receives a data response from the queried system. . - .
-One-way / RMS: Signifies a unidirectional interface between systems in which data is pushed to the RMS system. - One-way / Application: Signifies a unidirectional interface between systems in which data is pushed from the RMS system to . the application.
+- Data Exchange: Signifies a bidirectional functional interface between systems where data is exchanged between systems. - Two-way / Query: Signifies an interface with a request transaction which receives a data response from the queried system. - One-way / PWFMS: Signifies a unidirectional interface between systems in which data is pushed to the proposed PWFMS Solution. - One-way / Application: Signifies a unidirectional interface between systems in which data is pushed from the proposed WFMS Solution to the application.

-The column "Type" describes the current state of the interface as to whether it presently exists or is simply planned for and expected desired of the new RMS solution.
+The column "Type" describes the current state of the interface as to whether it presently exists or is simply planned for and expected of the proposed PWEMS Solution.

-- Existing: Identifies an interface that is operational and currently in place. - Planned: Identifies an interface that is not operational but is expected to be deployed with the proposed Solution. .
+- Existing: Identifies an interface that is operational and currently in place. - Planned: Identifies an interface that is not operational but is expected to be deployed with the proposed PWMS Solution.